Worksheet for calculating Rent Supplement

 |Income in excess of SWA rate|

-Step 3: Calculate the Additional income disregard or the Rehabilitative Earnings disregard (this step does not apply if you have no additional income or income from rehabilitative work)
+Step 3: Calculate the Additional income disregard or the Disability Allowance (DA)/Blind Pension (BP) earnings disregard (this step does not apply if you have no additional income or you are not working and getting DA or BP )

 |Additional income = (A+B) - C where||